 - Use prepared statements with substitution parameters to save on costly compilation time.
 Prepared statements using substitution parameters significantly improves performance in applications using standard statements. - Create indexes, and make sure they are being used.
-Indexes speed up queries dramatically if the table is much larger than the number of rows retrieved. - Increase the size of the data page cache and prime all the caches. - Tune the size of database pages.
+Indexes speed up queries dramatically if the table is much larger than the number of rows retrieved. - Ensure table statistics are accurate, since missing or out of data statistics can result in poor query plan selection. - Increase the size of the data page cache and prime all the caches. - Tune the size of database pages.
 Using large database pages has provided a performance improvement of up to 50%.
 There are also other storage parameters worth tweaking.
-If you use large database pages, increase the amount of memory available to Derby. - Avoid expensive queries. - Use the appropriate getXXX and setXXX methods for the type. - Tune database booting/class loading.
+If you use large database pages, increase the amount of memory available to Derby. - · Avoid expensive queries. - Use the appropriate getXXX and setXXX methods for the type. - Tune database booting/class loading.
 System startup time can be improved by reducing the number of databases in the system directory. - Avoid inserts in autocommit mode if possible.
-Speed up insert performance.
+Speed up insert performance. - Improve the performance of table functions.
+Force more efficient join orders for queries which use table functions. - Configure Derby to use an in-memory database.
+Tune the Java heap and Derby page cache size when using an in-memory database.